-ALSO is put together by a co-operative, so why not take the time to meet the team before seeing them in the field this summer?
+ALSO is put together by a co-operative, so why not take the time to meet the team before seeing them in the field?

 I’ve been writing and performing comedy for 20 years, often resulting in actual laughter.